Offsite & Online

 Open Studio x Lake Effect Projects: DAY TRIPPER

-DAY TRIPPER is a public art exhibition and collaboration between Open Studio and Lake Effect Projects as part of their ongoing Ferry Terminal Billboard Project, on occasion of Open Studio’s 50th anniversary in 2020.
-Taking place across two exhibitions – the first featuring Nix Burox and Lorna Livey, and the second with Philippe Blanchard and Shogo Okada – DAY TRIPPER highlights the island as a place of escapism and a point of departure not just in terms of physical travel, but in headspace and mind set.
+DAY TRIPPER is a public art exhibition and collaboration between Open Studio and Lake Effect Projects as part of their ongoing Ferry Terminal Billboard Project, on the occasion of Open Studio’s 50th anniversary in 2020.
+Taking place across two exhibitions – the first featuring Nix Burox and Lorna Livey, and the second with Philippe Blanchard and Shogo Okada – DAY TRIPPER highlights the island as a place of escapism and a point of departure not just in terms of physical travel, but in headspace and mindset.
 Contrasting with the Jack Layton Ferry Terminal’s brutalist, grey surroundings, the exhibitions feature digital translations of analogue artworks which use colour and composition to transformative effect.
 Bright, poppy, abstract, psychedelic, the artworks in DAY TRIPPER sing of summer: soft shapes, layers of colour and hazy horizon lines, temporarily taking the viewer elsewhere.

 Each participating artist in DAY TRIPPER employs strategies intrinsic to print: processes of layering, colour separation and multiples, but they also connect with animation and the idea of ‘frames’, featuring bold graphics, optical vibrations and experimentation with sequencing.